4 Things You Can Do to Keep Your Kids Happy This School Year

 Set Up a Some Study and Relaxation Spaces

 For the most part, doing homework on the couch or at the kitchen table is not going to help your children focus.
 Distractions, like televisions, siblings and even windows, can make it hard for your kids to concentrate.
 So consider setting up a homework space or study corner for your kids to use instead.
 Use organizational tools, like calendars and assignments trackers, to keep kids motivated and be sure to have plenty of school supplies to help them study.
 Pens, paper, notebooks, and highlighters are a must, but you may also want to pick up a basic laptop to help them with research and reports.
-Kids also need a place to de-stress, so consider setting up a meditation space or relaxation corner, to help your children unwind.
+Kids also need a place to de-stress, so consider setting up a meditation space or relaxation corner with these helpful design tips, to help your children unwind.

 Your new school year doesn’t have to cause stress for you and your kids.
 By being prepared, you can avert many school disasters, and help your kids have their most successful year ever.